 This calculation with spatially variable cooling shows many similarities with the uniform cooling case and spatially variable along-channel flow.
 The advantage of the spatially variable cooling and uniform velocity is that other configurations can be employed that assist in our understanding of what controls the net downwelling.
-A case with spatially uniform cooling of $500~\mathrm{W}~\mathrm{m}^{-2}$ and uniform horizontal and vertical stratification results in density changes along both the southern and northern boundaries (Fig. 4b).
-The magnitude of the change in temperature along each boundary is similar, so that the net change in density across the channel at the outflow is very similar to the net change in density at the inflow, even though the density itself is higher.
-The net vertical mass transport between 20 km and 30 km is very small (Fig. 5).
+A case with spatially uniform cooling of 500 W m-2 and uniform horizontal and vertical stratification results in density changes along both the southern and northern boundaries (Fig. 4b).
+The magnitude of the change in temperature along each boundary is similar, so that the net change in density across the channel at the outflow is very similar to the net change in density at the inflow, even though the density itself has increased.
+The net vertical mass transport between 20 and 30 km is very small (Fig. 5).
 Even though there is a mixed layer of O(100 m) depth, and mixed layer instabilities form and drive a restratifying cross-channel circulation, they do not drive a net vertical motion when integrated across the basin.
-This is as expected based on the previous arguments and the geostrophic constraints implied by cooling along both boundaries.
-A revealing calculation is obtained with a heat loss that is zero at the southern boundary and increases linearly to $1000 \mathrm{~W~m^{-2}}$ at the northern boundary.
-Now, the temperature is nearly constant along the southern boundary but decreases by approximately 0.4° C along the northern boundary (Fig. 4c).
-The net vertical motion in this case is upward at about the same amplitude as the downwelling found in case with cooling enhanced along the southern boundary (Fig. 5).
+A revealing calculation is obtained with a heat loss that is zero at the southern boundary and increases linearly to 1000 W m^{-2} at the northern boundary.
+Now, the temperature is nearly constant along the southern boundary but decreases by approximately 0.4°C along the northern boundary (Fig. 4c).
+The net vertical motion in this case is upward at about the same amplitude as the downwelling found in the case with cooling enhanced along the southern boundary (Fig. 5).

-A final calculation was carried out in which the heat loss increased from zero at the northern boundary to $1176~\mathrm{W}~\mathrm{m}^{-2}$ at 3 km from the southern boundary and was zero within 3 km of the southern boundary.
-The sea surface temperature is constant along the northern boundary, but is now also nearly constant along the southern boundary (Fig. 4d).
+A final calculation was carried out in which the heat loss increased from zero at the northern boundary to 1176 W m-2 at 3 km from the southern boundary and was zero within 3 km of the southern boundary.
+The sea surface temperature is constant along the northern boundary but is now also nearly constant along the southern boundary (Fig. 4d).
 Because there is no heat loss there, there is no means to support a strong pressure gradient and the along-channel velocity simply advects the isotherms downstream.
 The strong meridional cell adjacent to the southern boundary is not present in this case, again demonstrating its connection to the pressure gradient near the boundary.
 The net vertical motion is also very weak (Fig. 5).
-A similar sensitivity to surface insulation within 200 km of the boundary was found by Spall and Pickart (2001) for the basin-scale overturning circulation in a non-eddy resolving climate model.
+A similar sensitivity to surface insulation within 200 km of the boundary was found by Spall and Pickart (2001) for the basin-scale overturning circulation in a non-eddy-resolving climate model.
 The present results suggest that this process will remain important for the basin-scale thermohaline circulation, even when the lack of convection is limited to within a few kilometers of the boundary.
 This result is also consistent with the modeling study of Walin et al. (2004), in which a baroclinic current was cooled and formed a barotropic boundary current yet resulted in no net downwelling.
-The form of their surface forcing resulted in no heat loss adjacent to the boundary, and was thus unable to support a pressure gradient, or downwelling, along the boundary.
+The form of their surface forcing resulted in no heat loss adjacent to the boundary and was thus unable to support a pressure gradient, or downwelling, along the boundary.